platformeng/azure-functions-on-k8s/README.md

 `aksName=reviewsAksDemo`

-`az.cmd aks create --resource-group $group --name $aksName --node-count 1 --generate-ssh-keys --network-plugin azure`
+`az aks create --resource-group $group --name $aksName --node-count 1 --generate-ssh-keys --network-plugin azure`

 Note that I have created a single node cluster to save costs.
 This is a single point of failure, and in reality you will want to provision multiple nodes.
 So we can pull images from ACR, we need to attach it to the cluster.
 This negates the need to setup an image-pull secret or similar:

-`az.cmd aks update --resource-group $group --name $aksName --attach-acr $containerRegistryName`
+`az aks update --resource-group $group --name $aksName --attach-acr $containerRegistryName`

 You can get the details of your new cluster with:

-`az.cmd aks list --output table`
+`az aks list --output table`

 We'll also want to grab the credentials to connect to and manage the cluster:

-`az.cmd aks get-credentials -g $group -n $aksName`
+`az aks get-credentials -g $group -n $aksName`

 You can view the cluster credentials using the `kubectl` command: